 August and Caroline had six children, Perry, August, Jean Pauline, Oliver Hazard Perry, Fredericka and Raymond Rodgers.
 Not long after the visit of the Prince of Wales, the Fifth Avenue mansion was shuttered as the entire family went abroad.
 On July 2, 1862 newspapers announced that they had returned after a year away.
 “Mr. Belmont and family are at present stopping at the Fifth-avenue Hotel, where they will remain till their house is ready to receive them,” reported The New York Times.

 |The an oil lamp with an unusual fabric shade perched upon the staircase newel.
 The hallway walls appear to be covered in velvet. from the collection of the Museum of the City of New York|

-Like Elizabeth Guion before her, Caroline Belmont was in charge of the domestic staff; although August may have helped her in interviewing one candidate.
+Like Elizabeth Gihon, Caroline Belmont was in charge of the domestic staff, although August may have helped her in interviewing one candidate.
 On April 24, 1863 an advertisement in the New York Herald sought a “second coachman and groom who drives and rides well, and can bring good recommendations;” and a year later an ad looked for “A first class butler in a private family; a man who understands his business thoroughly, and can bring undoubted references.”
 The advertisement promised the butler “liberal wages.”

 In the meantime, Belmont had purchased a 1,200 acre estate near Babylon, Long Island called Nursery Farm.
 In addition to the 24-room house and self-sustaining farm was Belmont’s stables where he bred his nationally-known racehorses.